-- 4. The Clinical Record: The clinical record is a tool that can help the clinician with the consumer's treatment.
-It includes a summary of all the services the individual has received from the agency.
+- 4. Supports Coordinator Assistant: A professional staff member of WMCMH who has the primary responsibility, together with the consumer, for planning and/or facilitating person centered planning meetings, developing the individual plan of service, linking, coordinating, advocacy and monitoring of specialty services and supports, brokering, assistance with access to entitlements and coordination with Medicaid Health plans or other health care providers.
+This position must be supervised by a person with case management experience. - 5.
+The Clinical Record: The clinical record is a tool that helps the clinician with the consumer's treatment.
+It includes a summary of all the services the individual has received from the agency and other outside providers.
 The clinician can read the history of the person, find out what worked and what did not work in treatment.
 The clinical record tells the reader where the consumer has been, whom they worked with, what their hopes and dreams were in the past and how they have changed.
 Each contact we have with the consumer is documented in the record according to established standards outlined in this policy, procedure and attachments.
-The documents belong to the agency; however, all the information entered into the clinical record belongs to the consumer.
-It is the responsible clinician who is responsible for what is or is not in the clinical file (although others may be adding to the file). - 5.
-E-Clinical and the Electronic Clinical Record (ECR): WMCMH uses e-systems as our clinical record.
-All staff use this as the clinical record.
-Documents are authenticated on the system and data is preserved on the system.
-All other documents are scanned into the system and can be found In the ECR. - Support Team (Interdisciplinary Team): A support team consists of the consumer, 6. consumer-identified support systems/individuals/advocates as well as professional staff of WMCMH and/or contracted consultants representing different disciplines or service areas relevant to the consumers identified choices and assessed needs.
+The documents belong to the agency; however, all the information entered into the clinical record belongs to the consumer. - 6.
+CCBHC: The Certified Community Behavioral Health Clinic is a designation earned by West Michigan Community Mental Health granted by the federal government based on the agency's ability to provide required services and report on specific data elements.
+The CCBHC designation has its own set of requirements which are referenced in this policy. - 7.
+Electronic Health Record (EHR): WMCMH uses an EHR developed by PCE Systems, named R3.
+All internal staff use this system to record consumer case information.
+Some external providers have been given access to R3 to enter progress notes and billings.
+This is a web access system with all data kept on servers by PCE. - 8.
+Support Team (Interdisciplinary Team): A support team consists of the consumer, consumer-identified support systems/individuals/advocates as well as professional staff of WMCMH and/or contracted consultants representing different disciplines or service areas relevant to the consumers identified choices and assessed needs.
 Along with the individual and trusted supports, the supports team is responsible for directing, coordinating and managing the care and services.
 It is the responsibility of the support team to work together to coordinate the medial, psychosocial, emotional, therapeutic, and recovery support needs of the individual.
 The care manager is responsible to ensure that treatment recommendations are consistent across interdisciplinary team members.
-The individual, trusted supports, care manager and support team members (as invited by the individual/family are present during person centered planning so that needs, outcomes and preferences of the individual/family are addressed in all life domains and treatment areas.
+The individual, trusted supports, care manager and support team members (as invited by the individual/family are present during the person centered planning process so that needs, outcomes and preferences of the individual/family are addressed in all life domains and treatment areas.
 WMCMH uses the following criteria to determine whether an interdisciplinary team is needed for the individual.
-The criteria includes: degree of functional impairment, severity of medical or behavior health support needs and diagnosis. - 7.
-Screening: The purpose of the Screening Document is to record why the person is contacting WMCMH.
-It functions as a clinical screening tool, collects required data elements and demonstrates to the reader the rationale for the clinical decision that was made.
-Although this is a short form, it is a very important part of the clinical record.
-This documents if the consumer is eligible for a CMH Assessment.
-It includes a clear description of the consumer's presenting problem, urgency of request, determination of care eligibility for an assessment, identifies any specific referral source, if applicable, information about the individual's personal representative, guardian, payee, and a confirmation of insurance benefits if any.
+The criteria includes: degree of functional impairment, severity of medical or behavior health support needs and diagnosis.

-Chapter: Section: Subject:
+Chapter: 2 Section: 2 Subject:

-2 2 1

-CHAPTER:
+CHAPTER: •

-Board Services and Program Administration
+Board Services and Program Admi nistration

 SECTION:

-Assessment, Care Planning an nd Docume ntation
+Assessment, Care Planning and D ocumentation

 SUBJECT:

-Care Planning, Documentation and Coord lination
+Care Planning, Documentation and l Coordination

-Administrative Approval: Date of Governing Board Action:
+Administrative Approval: Dat e of Governing Board Action:

-2/20/96 3 of 21
+2/20/96 6 Page 3 of 23